2015 Honda Civic Lug Nut Torque & Bolt Specs

 Brakes — 2015 Honda Civic

 Brake fasteners on the 2015 Honda Civic — caliper bracket, slide pins, and banjo bolt torque follow.
-For the front brake caliper bracket, plan for a 17mm tool on a M12x1.25 stud; final torque is 80 ft-lbs (front caliper bracket bolt).
+For the knuckle, plan for a 17mm tool on a M12x1.25 stud; final torque is 80 ft-lbs (108 Nm) (brake caliper bracket).
+Confirmed against manufacturer service literature.
+Front caliper bracket bolt tightens to 80 ft-lbs (108 Nm), takes a 17mm driver, runs on M12x1.25 threads, located at the front brake caliper bracket.
+This figure is independently verified against OEM service data.
+The brake caliper bolt uses a 14mm drive on a M12x1.25 thread, torqued to 22 ft-lbs at the caliper.

 Engine — 2015 Honda Civic